 The US expects foreign countries to tax their income similarly to the US.
 The US gives taxpayers nine different categories of income to claim foreign tax credits on and limiting each to approximately what the US would’ve taxed.
 The categories often overlap significantly due to their vagueness and/or the preparer-by-preparer interpretation.

-Wealth taxes imposed by foreign countries, for example, is one tax that US taxpayers do not get credit for, but that it’s also unclear whether they are entitled to an itemized deduction for.
+For example, wealth taxes imposed by foreign countries do not qualify as a tax credit, and in some cases it is unclear whether they can be used as an itemized deduction.
 Certain social taxes used in many European countires also do not qualify.
 Many foriegn jurisdictions do not use income tax as a primary source of tax revenue, relying on value added taxes (VAT) to raise taxes.

 Currency Fluctuation and Phantom Gains

-Americans living overseas must use the US dollar as their functional currency U.S. Code § 985 - Functional currency.
-Currency fluctuation is virtually impossible for expats to plan around and it is therefore ignored by most.
-The volatility can cause taxable events for Americans trying to do normal life transactions such as having a credit card or taking on a mortgage to buy a house.
+US citizens living overseas must use the US dollar as their functional currency U.S. Code § 985 - Functional currency.
+Currency fluctuation is virtually impossible for expats to plan around.
+The volatility in currency exchange rates can cause taxable events for Americans trying to do normal life transactions such as having a credit card or taking on a mortgage to buy a house.

-The Affordable Care Act and increased taxes for Americans overseas: Net Investment Income Tax (NIIT)
+The Affordable Care Act and the Net Investment Income Tax (NIIT)

-This new tax leads to double taxation of those Americans resident abroad since foreign tax credits cannot be applied against this tax due to a simple drafting technicality.
-ACA, Inc. has urged Congress to apply tax fairness on Obamacare and to allow foreign tax credits against the additional Medicare tax: December 2013 ACA, Inc. Press Release
+This new tax leads to double taxation of those US citizens living overseas since foreign tax credits cannot be applied against this tax due to a simple drafting technicality.
+Additionally, US citizens living overseas have no access to the Affordable Care Act.
+ACA, Inc. has urged Congress to apply tax fairness and to allow foreign tax credits against the additional Medicare tax: December 2013 ACA, Inc. Press Release

 Complete information on the NIIT tax can be found here: http://www.irs.gov/uac/Newsroom/Net-Investment-Income-Tax-FAQs